 My book The Biopolitics of Feeling: Race, Sex, and Science in the Nineteenth Century was released from Duke University Press in December 2017.
 The Biopolitics of Feeling fundamentally reorients theories of biopower, excavating the foundational role of affect and sentimentalism in the management of life itself and its hierarchies of race and sex.

-I am an External Faculty Fellow at the Stanford Humanities Center during the 2017-2018 academic year, where I'm working on my next book, Gender Studies After Gender.
+During the 2017-2018 academic year, I am an External Faculty Fellow at the Stanford Humanities Center working on my next book, Gender Studies After Gender.
 I have previously held fellowships from ACLS and the UC Humanities Research Institute and a visiting scholar position at UC Berkeley.
 I received my Ph.D. in Literature from UC San Diego in 2009.
 My essays appear in academic journals including American Quarterly and GLQ and popular outlets such as Los Angeles Review of Books and Post Road.
 The essays explore topics including: our interdependence with microbial life; the cultural history of cosmetic surgery in the Americas; and Native resistance to the use of the evolutionary sciences to legitimate settler colonialism in the nineteenth century.
+I am currently co-editing (with Greta LaFleur) a special issue of American Quarterly on "Origins of Biopolitics in the Americas," to appear in September 2019.